tlockney/markdown-resume/resume.md

 Overview
 --------

 I am an engineering leader who is passionate about building great teams with a focus on autonomy and accountability.
-I am experienced at leading and mentoring engineers and managers and bring an extensive background building cloud-based distributed systems with a strong emphasis on DevOps culture.
+Over the last seven years, I have led and mentored engineers and managers.
+I bring an extensive background building cloud-based distributed systems with a strong emphasis on DevOps culture

-I'm also the host of the Nike Tech Talks, a highly successful event series showcasing world class subject matter experts from across the industry, an evangelist for and organizer of Nike’s open-source program, and a champion of building a strong and healthy engineering culture.
-In the past I have also organized conferences and founded user group communities as well as speaking at major industry conferences and special interest group events.
+Since 2015, I have hosted the Nike Tech Talks, a highly successful event series showcasing world class subject matter experts from across the industry.
+I am also the organizer of Nike’s open-source program, and a champion of building a strong and healthy engineering culture.
+I have organized two conferences (Pacific Northwest Scala) as well as founding and running multiple user group communities.
+And I have been an invited speaker at major industry conferences and special interest group events.

 Accomplishments
 ---------------

-* Led the design and build out of a communications platform responsible for over $250m in attributable revenue.
+* Led the design and build out of a communications platform responsible for over $250M in attributable revenue.
 * Managed four squads, including one offshore, focused on frontend and backend systems, handling career growth, performance reviews, and mentorship.
-* Led design, development, and ongoing support of a fitness activity tracking platform.
+* Led design, development, and ongoing support of a fitness activity tracking platform that scaled to handle Nike's global consumer ecosystem.
 * Built and led multiple highly successful teams and coached individual contributors, managers, and peers across engineering, program, and product functions.

 Skills